perwendel/perwendel.github.io/pages/index.md

 ~~~

 ## Sponsors
 Spark is sponsored by <a href="https://featureupvote.com/">Feature Upvote</a>.
-A big thanks to them for making further development of the project possible.
+A big thanks to them for helping the project to grow.

 ## Built for productivity
 Spark Framework is a simple and expressive Java/Kotlin web framework DSL built for rapid development.
 Sparks intention is to provide an alternative for Kotlin/Java developers that want to develop their web applications as expressive as possible and with minimal boilerplate.
 With a clear philosophy Spark is designed not only to make you more productive, but also to make your code better under the influence of Spark’s sleek, declarative and expressive syntax.